AI citation vs. source URL — what counts as which

 When AI answers a question, two distinct things can happen:

-1. The model can mention your brand in the prose ("Vercel offers instant rollback…").
+1. The model can cite your brand in the prose ("Vercel offers instant rollback…").

-2. The model can cite a source URL that links to your domain, even if your brand name never appears in the visible text.
+2. The model can list a source URL that links to your domain, even if your brand name never appears in the visible text.

 1. Layer 1 — deterministic.
 A regex pass over the answer looking for your hostname (netlify.com, with or without www. and HTTPS) and your brand stem (netlify).

 2. Layer 2 — LLM classification.
-For each mention found, a fast classifier assigns a quality bucket: mentioned (40), recommended (70), or top_recommended (90).
+For each citation found, a fast classifier assigns a quality bucket: cited (40), recommended (70), or top_recommended (90).
 Long-tail or ambiguous cases route to a small refine call; obvious cases stay deterministic.

-A mention sets is_mentioned: true on that scan_result.
-The quality bucket feeds the GEO Score formula.
+An AI citation sets is_mentioned: true on that scan_result.
+The quality bucket feeds the GEO Score (AI Visibility Score) formula.

-A citation is a URL pointing to a domain that appears in the engine's structured citation array (Perplexity references, Google AI Mode references) or extracted by regex from the prose (the fallback list).
-Each scan_result stores two citation fields:
+A source URL is a link to a domain that appears in the engine's structured references array (Perplexity references, Google AI Mode references) or extracted by regex from the prose (the fallback list).
+Each scan_result stores two source-URL fields:

 • cited_domains[] — engine-native references (preferred, higher signal).
 Example: Perplexity returns [{"url": "https://example.com/x", ...}, …] and we collect the hostnames.

-• competitor_mentions[] — regex fallback hits over the prose for domains not surfaced in cited_domains but mentioned inline.
+• competitor_mentions[] — regex fallback hits over the prose for domains not surfaced in cited_domains but listed inline.

-Citations don't directly affect the GEO Score for the cited brand — they affect Competitor tracking.
-For you, the relevant signal is whether you were mentioned (above); for competitors, the relevant signal is whether they were cited (here).
+Source URLs don't directly affect the GEO Score for the cited brand — they affect Competitor tracking.
+For you, the relevant signal is whether you were AI-cited (above); for competitors, the relevant signal is whether their URL appears in the engine's source list (here).

 Why split the two